jiffyclub/scipy-2013-git-testing/git/remote/Readme.md

 ### Exercise : Fork Our GitHub Repository

-While you probably already have a copy of the SWC-bootcamp repository, GitHub doesn't know about it yet.
+While you may already have a copy of this repository, GitHub doesn't know about it until you've made a fork.
 You'll need to tell github you want to have an official fork of this repository.

 Step 1 : Go to our
 [repository](https://github.com/jiffyclub/scipy-2013-git-testing)